OFFICIAL WEBSITE OF THE VIRGINIA MOSQUITO CONTROL ASSOCIATION

 • TMVCC

-Virtual option continues to be available - see below.
+Virtual presentations are still available – see below.

 This class is held annually as an introductory training session for seasonal interns, summer part-time biology positions, mosquito biologists new to the area, and/or other mosquito control staff as a cross-training opportunity.
-Class size is limited to 20 students; attendees should have mosquito control, surveillance and/or identification in their job description and duties.
-The course is open to VMCA members (as well as affiliated MC associations) to register staff.
-Sign-up is on a first-come basis, so don’t miss your chance!
+Class size is limited to 30 students; we would like to accommodate those with mosquito control or mosquito surveillance/identification in their job description first, but those with an interest in mosquito identification are always welcome (college students, prospective employees, etc.).
+The course will be open to VMCA members (as well as their employees) to register first, before 4/15/2026.
+By this date non-VMCA members will be able to register.
+Sign-up is on a first-come-first-serve basis, so don’t miss your chance!

 Registration instructions:

-Contact VMCA Education Committee Chair, Katherine Pallister, via email (kpallister@cityofchesapeake.net) with your name, the student you are signing up (if not yourself) and your organization.
+Contact VMCA Education Co-Committee Chair, Jay Kiser, via email (VirginiaMosquito@gmail.com) with your name, the student you are signing up (if not yourself) and your organization.

 A light breakfast and lunch will be provided by the VMCA.
 If you have dietary restrictions and/or would like to bring your own food, a refrigerator/freezer and microwave are available.

 Please see below for the class agenda, student supply list, directions, and more.
-If you need a copy of the recommended ID Guide, a downloadable (full-text) PDF version is available at www.ncmvca.org.
+If you need a copy of the recommended ID Guide, a downloadable (full-text) PDF version is available at www.ncmvca.org on the homepage.
 If you are missing anything from the supply list, please notify your course sponsor.

 Course Materials